gohugoio/hugo/docs/content/extras/datadrivencontent.md

 To load local files with the two functions `getJSON` and `getCSV`, the source files must reside within Hugo's working directory.
-The file extension does not matter but the content.
+The file extension does not matter but the content does.

 It applies the same output logic as in the topic: *Calling the functions with an URL*.